Switching Queues

 When the persistent queue is empty for a destination, its settings can be safely modified directly in the destination.
 Queue state can be monitored through [Internal Telemetry](/configuration/bindplane-otel-collector/internal-telemetry.md).

-When the persistent queue is not empty, safe queue modification requires the Custom source and a Version 2 configuration.
+When the persistent queue is not empty, safe queue modification requires the [Custom](https://docs.bindplane.com/integrations/sources/custom) source and a `Version 2` configuration.

 Next, let's say that:

-this configuration is rolled out to an agent
+* this configuration is rolled out to an agent

-the Badger persistent queue is not empty
+* the Bolt persistent queue is not empty

-we'd like to change the persistent queue to be a Pebble persistent queue.
+* we'd like to change the persistent queue to be a Pebble persistent queue.

-In order to achieve this, we're going to have to alter our configuration to have two pipelines - one that drains the existing Badger persistent queue, and one which reroutes any new data to our new Pebble persistent queue.
+In order to achieve this, we're going to have to alter our configuration to have two pipelines - one that drains the existing Bolt persistent queue, and one which reroutes any new data to our new Pebble persistent queue.
 This can be achieved with a few easy steps:

 First, we're going to duplicate our existing OTLP destination, but tweak the duplicate to use the Pebble persistent queue instead.
 Add this duplicate as a second destination to the configuration.